Canadians Among Least-Taxed People In Developed World: Study

 Numerous studies have shown that Canadians enjoy lower tax rates than many developed countries.
 One such study, published in 2013 by auditing firm KPMG, found that Canadians earning US$100,000 per year pay the lowest effective personal tax rate among 40 countries surveyed.

-The CCPA study found that the median Canadian family loses just 11 per cent of its income to incomes taxes.
+The Broadbent study found that the median Canadian family loses just 11 per cent of its income to incomes taxes.

 Only money earned above $202,800 is taxed at the highest rate.